jimmyd-be/Home-Assistant-Sensor-Renson-Ventilation/README.md

 This is an unofficial way of getting data from the ventilation system and changing some settings of the ventilation system.

+Tested with Endura Delta on firmware version 0.0.67

 ### Installation

 Copy this folder to `<config_dir>/custom_components/example_sensor/`.